jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 designs or features should have, what kind of operational network architectures should be deployed, and how all of these can be designed to best address sustainability concerns.
-The focus of this document is to provide actionable design advice to protocol designers, while other documents such as {{I-D.cparsk-eimpact-sustainability-considerations}} and
+The focus of this document is to provide actionable design advice to protocol designers.
-{{I-D.pignataro-enviro-sustainability-architecture}} go into more details on the general principles involved.
 This document therefore addresses one aspect in the architecture question, and does not claim to cover the topic exhaustively.